rohanpadhye/vasco/README.md

 ## Contributing ##

 If something seems fishy, please open an issue.
 If you know how to fix it, please submit a pull request.

+### List of Contributors ###

+VASCO has mainly been developed by **Rohan Padhye** as part of his Master's thesis at [IIT Bombay](https://www.cse.iitb.ac.in), being advised by **Prof. Uday Khedker**.

+Over the years, VASCO's API and internals have been refined with the feedback from several contributors, including:
+- Eric Bodden
+- Johannes Späth
+- Vini Kanwar
+- Sushmita Nikose
+- Mandar Shinde